Fundamentals of Perpetual Futures: C. Data-driven Arbitrage Strategy

 Figure \ref{fig_btc_2thre} presents the real-time trading thresholds of our arbitrage strategy for BTC under high trading costs.
 To mitigate the trading cost, the strategy automatically chooses a much lower close-position threshold compared to the open-position threshold.
-We also present the visualization of all trading strategies under different trading costs in appendix figure \ref{trading_no} to \ref{trading_high}.
-Under no-trading costs, the strategy chooses a low open-position threshold and the open- and close-position thresholds coincide with each other.
+We also present the visualization of all trading strategies under zero to high trading costs in appendix Figure \ref{trading_no} to Figure \ref{trading_high}.
+Under no-trading costs, the strategy chooses a low open-position threshold, and the open- and close-position thresholds coincide with each other.
 Since there is no trading cost, the strategy no longer needs to wait for price convergence to avoid high turnover.
 On the contrary, with high trading costs, the strategy chooses a larger open-position threshold and a smaller close-position threshold.
 This reflects the automatic adjustment from the algorithm for trading costs and turnovers.

-Table \ref{port_mh} presents the return statistics for this strategy under high trading costs over time.
-In the baseline `unrestricted' strategy, we allow for both (1) longing the futures and shorting the spot and (2) shorting the futures and longing the spot while in the `long-spot only' strategy, we only allow for shorting the futures and longing the spot.
+Table \ref{port_mh_data_unrestricted} and Table \ref{port_mh_data_long_spot_only} present the return statistics for this strategy under high trading costs over time.
+In the baseline `unrestricted' strategy, we allow for both (1) longing the futures and shorting the spot and (2) shorting the futures and longing the spot, while in the `long-spot only' strategy, we only allow for shorting the futures and longing the spot.
 The reason we consider the `long-spot only' strategy is the infrastructure for shorting the spot is not well-developed.
 So we want to examine the performance of the trading strategy in the presence of such limits to arbitrage.

 We find the arbitrage trading strategy has a high Sharpe ratio under high trading costs.
-The annualized Sharpe ratio for Bitcoin is over 1.8 in our sample.
+The annualized Sharpe ratio for Bitcoin is 2.00 in our sample.
 They are even higher for other cryptos.
 The high Sharpe ratio of the trading strategy corroborates our theoretical results that when the price deviation is large enough, the trading would be a random-maturity arbitrage opportunity.

-In the year 2022, the deviation between the futures and the spot becomes smaller and less volatile.
+Since the year 2022, the deviation between the futures and the spot has become smaller and less volatile.
 There seems to be a structural break.
 We indeed find the trading strategy takes less active positions and significantly lower annualized returns.
 However, when there is a large enough deviation, the strategy can still generate sizeable Sharpe ratios in trading.